AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 ---
-description: Everything you need to know to manage a point program with Merkl
+description: Everything you need to know to create and manage a point program with Merkl
 ---

-# Manage a point program
+# Create and manage a point program

 ## 🔀 Two ways to set up a point program